staudenmeir/laravel-adjacency-list/README.md

 #### Nested Results

-Use the `toTree()` method on the result collection to generate a nested tree:
+Use the `toTree()` method on a result collection to generate a nested tree:

 ```php
 $users = User::tree()->get();